TomographicImaging/CCPi-Regularisation-Toolkit/Readme.md

 ### Demos:
  * Demo1: Synthetic phantom reconstruction with noise, stripes and zingers
- * Demo2: Synthetic phantom reconstruction with noise, stripes, zingers, and the missing wedges
  * DemoRD1: Real data reconstruction from  sino_basalt.mat (see Data)
  * DemoRD2: Real data reconstruction from  sino3D_dendrites.mat (see Data)